Connecting Gmail to ReferralPulse

 In the wizard, scroll to the Your Forwarding Addresses card.
 The card shows your primary address tagged Primary, plus a list of any additional addresses you've added.
 Type a new address into the field and click Add.
 To remove an address, click the trash icon next to it.

 Messages arriving at docs@referralpulse.ai from an address not on your list are ignored.
-This is what keeps a stranger from being able to inject a fake referral by guessing the forwarding address.
+This is what keeps a stranger from injecting a fake referral by guessing the forwarding address.

 Testing it